 On the obverse of the 100 oz Engelhard Silver Bar, you’ll find the only engravings.
 Arranged horizontally across the bar’s obverse surface, the inscriptions include the Engelhard name across the top with the purity and weight at the bottom.
 In the center of the bottom inscription field, you’ll find the individual serial number for the bar in a six-digit numeric code.

-The reverse side of the bars feature no design elements.
+The reverse side of the bars features no design elements.
 Cast bars are often left blank on the side that faces down in the mold as inscriptions are stamped into the exposed top layer of the bar.
 This is the side of the bar exposed while the 100 oz Engelhard Silver Bar cools.

 Today, Engelhard Corporation is now owned by a German chemical manufacturer.
 The international BASF company bought Engelhard for $5 billion in 2006.